Heliodex/bots-vs-bots/README.md

 - or failing that, open main.py in the IDLE (type it in the taskbar or apps bar or whatever until it comes up) then press f5
   - the console output will look fucked up if you have to do it this way dont worry bout that

+# faq

+Question can i run this with WSL
+Answer yes and it will probably work better

+Question can i run this with Docker
+Answer fuck you

-# theres an error what do i do
+Question theres an error what do i do

-i dont fecking know mate i amnt have the slightest clue
+Answer i dont fecking know mate i amnt have the slightest clue

+Question why is Python 3.10.6 the best version
+Answer i picked it at random (its the version i already had installed anyway and changing python versions is a pain in the arse)

+**THis concludes our q and a**

 # see here